top of page

 A Very Hard Natural Trail

-Includes longer sections that significantly exceed one or more of the following UA standards - i.e.,
+Includes sections that significantly exceed the UA standards:

 Read more about the rationale behind ASCENT, about the key features of - and thresholds for - Trail Effort and Trail Stress.